 Giving Compass’ Take:

-• In this post from 80,000 Hours, the tenets of effective altruism go into laying out how an individual can make a real impact on some of the world’s biggest challenges, especially global health.
+• This post from 80,000 Hours lays out how an individual can make a real impact on some of the world’s biggest challenges, especially global health.

 We’ve spent much of the last eight years trying to answer a simple question: what are the world’s biggest and most urgent problems?